dealingwith/daniel-industries/_posts/2025-12-14-they-are-the-same.md

 [insert Stryper photo here, next to a photo of "The King's Army", who are "Raising Soldiers", whose website also features a prominent CTA to "Shop", with the tagline "Evangelism Made Easy"]

-Or they never grow out of that phase, but just don the fleese vest uniform and drive the SUV, living the cold comfort of their beliefs about how things should be, which are conveniently the way that brings them the most comfort and the fewest questions.
+Or they never grow out of that phase, but just don the fleese vest uniform and drive the SUV, living the cold comfort of their beliefs about how things should be, which are conveniently the ways that brings them the most comfort and the fewest questions.

 But I'm finding that the journey through, if there is one, involves sacrificing a personally _meaningful narrative_.
-Not exactly great for someone who titles their blog "seeking stories beauty *meaning*".
+Not exactly great for someone who titles their blog "seeking stories beauty **meaning**".

 All I know is I cried when, at the 2h20m mark, Lindsay said: